United States and America steamboat disaster: Aftermath

 Survivors were cared for by Switzerland County farm families and Gallatin County, Kentucky residents who had witnessed the fires.
 The U. S. Mail Line Company sent the steamer C. T. DuMont to the scene to return survivors to Cincinnati.
 The chief clerk sketched a map of the accident area that was published in the Cincinnati Daily.
 The death toll is uncertain due to the loss of the passenger manifest from United States, but the best estimate is 74 souls.
 Bodies were recovered for some time and along a great length of the Ohio - as far downriver as Madison Indiana.
 United States was determined to be salvageable and was raised by the salvage vessel Underwriter in early 1869.
-It's hull was rebuilt with the rebuilt vessel retaining the name United States.
+Its hull was rebuilt with the rebuilt vessel retaining the name United States.
 This vessel served the U. S. Mail Line Company for many more years.
 America was not salvaged and it's hull remains somewhere near the mouth of Bryant's creek.
 A 1967 barge accident caused the Markland Dam to lower the Ohio river level dramatically and the hull was visible.
 Markland Dam was built in 1959 and has raised the river level some 37 feet since the time of the accident.

 An inquest was initiated by the Board of Steamboat Inspectors at Cincinnati to investigate the accident.
 Both pilots were found to be at fault.
 The board sanctioned Mr. Jacob Remlein, pilot on United States, for signaling before hearing the full signal from the upbound America, and Mr. Napoleon Jenkins, pilot on America, for not stopping at 800 yards distance when the passing signals made were in conflict.
-Lawsuits against U. S. Mail Line Company were filed in Indiana court, but none were ever fully adjudicated or settled due to confusion over jurisdiction on the Kentucky - Indiana state line.
-An insurance claim was paid to the company but came far short of the loss of the company's two finest steamers..
+Lawsuits against U. S. Mail Line Company were filed in Indiana court, but none were ever fully adjudicated or settled due to confusion over jurisdiction on the Kentucky–Indiana state line.
+An insurance claim was paid to the company but came far short of the loss of the company's two finest steamers.

 The death toll makes this accident one of the worst Ohio River maritime disaster of all time, along with Lucy Walker (1844) and Missouri (1866).